Volunteer in Uganda – Most affordable programs with IKPVA!!

 Accommodation & Meals

-The type of accommodation depends very much on the project the volunteer will be working, but generally it will fall into one of the following categories: Volunteer Apartment or Volunteer Guest House sharing with other volunteers.
+The type of accommodation depends very much on the project the volunteer will be working.
+Generally speaking, the following categories are available: Volunteer Apartment or Volunteer Guest House sharing with other volunteers.
 In all of our projects we ensure that the accommodation we provide is safe, secure and comfortable.

 In these accommodation settings, volunteers live together but in private rooms.
 These can be very fun places to stay when volunteers from different nationalities live together.
-Each volunteer in Uganda will be given their own room – although in some cases they may need to share with one other volunteer of the same sex.
+Each volunteer in Uganda will have a room of it’s own, however although in some cases two volunteers of the same sex will have to share a room.
 Housing conditions are basic, but all houses have electricity and running water.
-The accommodation is regarded as more than adequate considering the normal standards of Uganda.
+As compared to normal standards of Uganda, the accommodation can be regarded as more than adequate.

-Each Volunteer Guest House is taken care by a “house keeper” who is responsible for preparing all the meals for the volunteers, and the general cleanliness of the house.
+A “house keeper” ist taking care of each of the volunteer Guesthouses.
+He is responsible for preparing all the meals for the volunteers, and the general cleanliness of the house.